 The MCR is equivalent to the absolute floor for both the current and prior year.
-As the absolute floor is quoted in Euros and not the reporting currency of sterling, changes in exchange rate, and not movement in the absolute floor, is the driver of the change compared to the prior year.
+The absolute floor is quoted in Euros and not the reporting currency of sterling, therefore an exchange rate will be applied at year end rates, which will have an impact on the value.
+The Euro floor value has increased in 2022, which is the primary driver in the increase seen above.